noahrider/iWebsite/README.md

-# website
+# about iwebsite

-> This is a seperate website from `noahrider.com`, this will be used for school/academic purposes only, and will show items in that area.
+> This is a website that will host my school projects, and more stuff like that

+## why is this called iwebsite?

+> because its a cool name